homanchou/thexr/README.md

 # Thexr

 Do this next:

+- allow empty description
+- fix any tests (make it so each change runs tests automatically)
-- some way to "enter" a space
+- some way to "enter" a space (gen static html)

 To start your Phoenix server: